monjegroup/twod-analysis-kit/docs/source/When_problems_arise.rst

 +++++++++++++++++++

-If you encounter any other issues while using our code, feel free to open an issue on GitHub or contact the developers directly at ricardox@buffalo.edu or vmonje@buffalo.edu.
+If you encounter any other issues while using our code, feel free to open an issue on GitHub or contact the developers directly at ricardox@buffalo.edu, vmonje@buffalo.edu or hguzman@csic.es.
 Please use the subject line "2Danalysis issue" when reaching out via email.